 Kim McConnell of Family Guidance Center shares how United Way supports mental health care for local families and individuals.

-LuAnn Oatman, executive director of Berks Encore, shares how the organization’s partnership with United Way of Berks County is helping seniors and others in our community.
+LuAnn Oatman, executive director of Berks Encore, shares how the organization’s partnership with United Way of Berks County is helping seniors and others.

 Berks COVID-19 Response Fund